ktifler/Movie_Downloader/README.md

 ### Prerequisites

-things you need to installand how to install them.
+things you need to install and how to install them.
 * Beatifulsoup
   ```sh
   pip install beautifulsoup4